Understand the Difference

 And so, I hope that what is briefly addressed here regarding redemption captures you in a new and unique way.

 Contrary to what popular religion states, no one can enter Heaven simply by doing "good" things, observing religious rituals or ordinances.
 Nor is it to turn a new leaf, starting this and stopping that.
 These are man-made religious philosophies that infiltrate churches; adulterated interpretations of God's word (the Bible).
 You see, we ALL fall short of God's holiness and perfect standard (Romans 3:23).
 No one qualifies before the Lord, for all have sin.
 God made the provision, and redemption is utterly made possible through the substitutionary death and resurrection of Christ alone.
 God manifested a part of Himself in human form (Christ Jesus), the only perfect, sinless flesh to walk the earth.
-This uniquely qualifies Him to be the only acceptable substitute on our behalf.
-Such a perfect sacrifice paid for 100% of mankind's sin, and He offers it as a FREE GIFT to all who will receive it by simply -believing-, putting one's complete trust and faith on Christ and His finished works alone (not 'self' or anything else).
+This uniquely qualified Him to be the only acceptable substitute on our behalf.
+Such a perfect sacrifice paid for 100% of mankind's sin, and He offers it as a FREE GIFT to all who will receive it by simply -believing-, placing one's complete trust/faith on Christ and His finished works alone (not 'self' or anything else).